StevanoZ/go-microservice-template/README.md

 # Golang Microservices (CI/CD)
 The technologies used are Golang, PostgreSql, Kafka, Redis, GCP.
-This app is now live on https://stevanoz.xyz/api (will be closed if the billing runs out).
+This app is now live on www.stevanoz.xyz (will be closed if the billing runs out).
 For architecture I used clean architecture (best practice for testability).
 And sharing dependencies within apps (use public Go lib).

 This application has 2 services:
-* User
+* User.
+For API spec you can visit this url https://stevanoz.xyz/api/user/doc/
-* Notification
+* Notification.
+For API spec you can visit this url https://stevanoz.xyz/api/notification/doc/

 ## How To Run This App